Emergency Veterinary Care in Deer Park

 - Remain Calm - Remain calm and be extra careful around your pet.
 When an animal is in pain they often react negatively towards anyone trying to help and may attempt to bite or scratch.

 - Bring Your Pet In For Care - Do not put yourself at risk!
-Safely bring your pet to our Suffolk County veterinary clinic or the after-hours emergency vet location above.
+Safely bring your pet to our Deer Park veterinary clinic or the after-hours emergency vet location above.

 Dog & Cat Emergency FAQs